-RedLine Gear Cleaning is officially the only dual verified independent service provider (ISP) to provide mobile advanced cleanings of PPE in accordance with NFPA 1851 decontamination requirements.
+RedLine Gear Cleaning is officially a verified independent service provider (Intertek) and certified cleaner of firefighter garments (UL) that provides mobile advanced cleanings of PPE in accordance with NFPA 1851 decontamination requirements.

 In order to understand the importance of NFPA and the verification process, it is important to know the history of their codes and standards around fire safety.